vuepress/core/docs/reference/config.md

 ### markdown.links

-- Type: `LinkPluginOptions | false`
+- Type: `LinksPluginOptions | false`

 - Details:

   Options for VuePress built-in markdown-it links plugin.

-  It will convert internal links to `<RouterLink>`, and add extra attributes to external links.
+  It will convert internal links to `<RouterLink>`, and add extra attributes and icon to external links.

   Set to `false` to disable this plugin.